leylabauer/google-books-api/readme.txt

 # // 1.
 Type in a query and display a list of 5 books matching that query
-# // (and you might have to reset maxResults to be 5 instead
-# // of the default 10)
 # // 2.
 Each item in the list should include the book's author, title,
 # // and publishing company.
 # // 3.
 A user should be able to select a book from the five displayed